symfony/symfony-docs/cookbook/security/entity_provider.rst

 The ``AcmeUserBundle:Group`` entity class defines three table fields (``id``, ``name`` and ``role``).
-The unique ``role`` field contains the role name used by the Symfony security layer to secure parts of the application.
+The unique ``role`` field contains the role name used by the Symfony2 security layer to secure parts of the application.
 The most important thing to notice is that the ``AcmeUserBundle:Group`` entity class implements the :class:`Symfony\\Component\\Security\\Core\\Role\\RoleInterface` that forces it to have a ``getRole()`` method::